Skip to content

 TipTap — the cross-framework rich-text editor

 TipTap is Rozie's data-bound port of TipTap — the headless, ProseMirror-based rich-text editor.
-One .rozie source file ships idiomatic React, Vue, Svelte, Angular, Solid, and Lit consumers from a single wrapper.
 The official ecosystem is uneven: @tiptap/react and @tiptap/vue-3 are first-party, svelte-tiptap and ngx-tiptap are healthy community packages, solid-tiptap is thin and stalling, and Lit has no wrapper at all.
-Rozie collapses all six into one source — and notably, neither official wrapper ships a controlled two-way content contract or a toolbar; Rozie does.
+Rozie ships the same <TipTap> (same props, events, two-way html binding, and imperative handle) in React, Vue, Svelte, Angular, Solid, and Lit.
+Notably, neither official wrapper ships a controlled two-way content contract or a toolbar; Rozie does.
 See the TipTap libraries comparison for the full matrix.

 The full source for TipTap.rozie lives in the @rozie-ui/tiptap package.